epfl-cs358/2024sp-exoskeleton/README.md

 We need to have two terminals to run the frontend (client end) and the backend (server end).

 ### Frontend
-The Frontend part is the client of the website.
+The frontend part is the client of the website, written in the TypeScript programming language.

 #### Requirements